Borbaad (2025 film): Music

 Pritom Hasan has collaborated with Shakib Khan once again, as they previously achieved success with the song Laage Ura Dhura from the 2024 film Toofan.
 Arafat Mohsin composed the film's background score, following his acclaimed work on Shakib Khan's magnum opus Toofan (2024), where he also contributed two songs.
 His compositions were well received by both audiences and critics.
 Asif Akbar is set to perform a romantic track in the film, reuniting with Khan after a decade; he previously lent his voice for the actor in the 2015 film Rajababu: The Power.
 A pre-release teaser for the film's first song, Didha, was unveiled on March 12.
 Following this, the song was officially released as a single on March 14.
 The first track penned by Inamul Tahsin, while both composed and performed by Pritom Hasan.
 The second single Nisshash was released on March 24 as lyrical, featuring G. M. Ashraf with arrangement by Adib Kabir.
 The item number Chand Mama was released on March 28, coinciding with Khan's 46th birthday, as the third single.
 The track was composed, written, and performed by Pritom Hasan, with a duet by Dola Rahman.
 It received widespread recognition, along with praise for Khan and Nusrat Jahan's performances.
 Jahan reunited with Khan following the success of Naqaab (2018) and made a comeback with an item number after 10 years.
 The final track, "Mohamaya", performed by Mainul Ahsan Noble, was released on 14 April, coinciding with the Bengali New Year 1432.
-Prior to its official release on YouTube, the audio track began trending on release topic.
+Before its official release on YouTube, the audio track began trending on the release topic.